nationalarchives/dr2-terraform-environments/README.md

 All of these files are run at once when terraform runs.

-`common.tf` Common modules like VPCs, shared security groups and system wide secrets
+`common.tf` Common modules like VPCs, shared security groups and system wide secrets `download_metadata_and_files_lambda.tf` Resources for the disaster recovery lambda.
+`disaster_recovery` Shared resources for the disaster recovery workflow.
+`slack_notifications_lambda` Resources for the notifications lambda.

 ## Deployment